wp-plugins/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.1.10 =
+* Complete rewrite of image importer script.
+Now, allow_url_fopen is NOT required! :)
+* Fixed bug with links generated under the bulk image importer not working for WordPress installed as a sub-directory.

 = 1.1.9 =
 * Fixed bug where extra postmeta data was being saved for non-productset post types.